Home

 The big flocks came from as far away as Grass Valley, Grant County, and Maupin.
 They were on their way to summer range in the high lakes area of the Cascades.
 Some turned west toward the mountains on South Century a mile and a half south of the ranch.
 Others went further south to Crescent and Davis Lake.
 When Claude was six or seven (in 1929 or 1930) about twenty to twenty-five flocks went by the ranch entrance on South Century (what the family called “The Old Highway”).
 Flocks were as big as 1,800 sheep.
 The smallest had 900 sheep.
 Every once in a while a shepherd would leave a ewe at the ranch that was struggling to keep up with the flock.

-Claude Vandevert (the older) sold off all the cattle in 1940 or 1941 when the army took over the Spring River range to build Camp Abbot.
+Claude Vandevert (the elder) sold off all the cattle in 1940 or 1941 when the army took over the Spring River range to build Camp Abbot.
 All the sheep were sold at the same time.
 Claude went back into cattle in a minor way after World War II ended in 1945 but chose not to raise any more sheep.

 To Top of Page